350 Legend vs. 450 Bushmaster: The Battle of Straight-Wall Cartridges

 The 450 Bushmaster vs. 350 Legend debate always winds up in one place: Which one is better for hunting?

 The 350 Legend is flatter-shooting, but loses too much energy to be effective past 200 yards.
-The 450 BM has more drop at 300 yards, but unlike the 350 Legend, it remains effective at that range.
+The 450 BM exhibits more drop at 300 yards.
+But unlike the 350 Legend, it remains effective at that range.

 You can’t push the 350 Legend past 250 yards.
-It just doesn’t have enough energy to ethically take down a medium or large critter at that range.
-However, most hunters in the aforementioned Midwest states don’t actually have a line of sight that far, so the 350 Legend's shorter reach rarely ever proves to be an actual setback.
+It just doesn’t have enough energy to ethically take down a medium game at that range.
+However, most hunters in the aforementioned states are usually too densely forested to present a line of sight that far, so the 350 Legend's shorter reach rarely becomes a setback in those places.

-If you stumble across a pack of feral hogs, either round will effectively put them down.
-Just ensure you have enough rounds for follow-up shots.
+If you stumble across a pack of feral hogs, either ammo will effectively put them down.
+Just make sure you have enough rounds for follow-up shots!

 Ammo and Rifle Cost/Availability